 If your teenage daughter is having a baby or your teenage son is going to be a father, your family life will go through lots of changes.
-The pregnancy might not be what you’d expected, but you can play a big role in supporting a healthy pregnancy and helping your teenager get ready to be a parent.
+The pregnancy might not be what you’d expected, but you can play a big role in supporting a healthy teenage pregnancy and helping your child get ready to be a parent.

 Your feelings about teenage pregnancy

-Different people feel all sorts of things when they hear their child is going to become a parent at a young age.
+People feel all sorts of things when they hear their child is going to become a parent at a young age.

-You could feel shock, anger, disappointment and concern about your teenager’s future.
+You could feel shock, anger, disappointment and concern about your child’s future.
 There could be regret that you didn’t do enough to stop the pregnancy from happening.
 And you might wonder about what extended family members, friends and people at school and in your community will think.

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.